 A "critical accounting policy" is one which is both important to the portrayal of our financial condition and results and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
-For additional information, please see the discussion of our significant accounting policies in Note 2 to the Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 filed with the SEC on March 22, 2022.
-There were no material changes to our critical accounting policies and estimates during the six months ended June 30, 2022.
+For additional information, please see the discussion of our significant accounting policies in Note 2 to the Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on March 22, 2022.
+There were no material changes to our critical accounting policies and estimates during the nine months ended September 30, 2022.

 The Company records expenses for research and development activities based on management's estimates of services received and efforts expended pursuant to contracts with vendors that conduct research and development on the Company's behalf.
-The financial terms vary from contract to contract and may result in uneven payment flows as compared with services performed or products delivered.
+The financial terms vary from contract to contract and may result in uneven payment flows as compared to services performed or products delivered.
 As a result, the Company is required to estimate research and development expenses incurred during the period, which impacts the amount of accrued expenses and prepaid balances related to such costs as of each balance sheet date.
 Management estimates the amount of work completed through discussions with internal personnel and the contract research and contract manufacturing organizations as to the progress or stage of completion of the services.
 The Company's estimates are based on a number of factors, including the Company's knowledge of the status of each of the research and development project milestones, and contract terms together with related executed change orders.
 Management makes significant judgments and estimates in determining the accrued balance at the end of each reporting period.

 Although management does not expect our estimates to be materially different from amounts actually incurred, if the estimates of the status and timing of services performed differ from the actual status and timing of services performed, it could result in the Company reporting amounts that are too high or too low in any particular period.
-As of June 30, 2022, the Company has recorded \$834 thousand in prepaid expenses and approximately \$4.5 million in accrued liabilities related to its research and development activities.
-If the estimates are too high or too low by a factor of 10% this would mean that prepaid expenses would be over or understated by approximately \$450 thousand.
-On a combined basis, this could mean an increase or decrease in research and development expenses by approximately \$533 thousand.
+As of September 30, 2022, the Company has recorded \$589 thousand in prepaid expenses and approximately \$4.9 million in accrued liabilities related to its research and development activities.
+If the estimates are too high or too low by a factor of 10% this would mean that prepaid expenses would be over or understated by approximately \$59 thousand, and accrued liabilities would be over or understated by approximately \$490 thousand.
+On a combined basis, this could mean an increase or decrease in research and development expenses by approximately \$549 thousand.
 To date, there have been no material differences between the estimates of such expenses and the amounts actually incurred.